Clémentin Agrees to Die

 He hurt so bad, as if some invisible weight was trying to smash him against the unmeasurable space of the dream world.
 Laid bare against Archangel Michael’s brilliant light, Clémentin’s ugly memories, like dirty underwear, made him ashamed of himself.
 He realized he’d now agree to anything.

 “I do,” Clémentin replied without saying a single word.

 Then his shame reached its peak.
 Clémentin broke down and cried.
 Heavy feelings rushed down his soul like a snow avalanche descending from Alpine peaks.
 With every passing second, he was feeling more and more relieved.

 And then he forgot everything: memories had left his head, drowned out by his tears.
 All Clémentin could see was darkness.
 Until he could see no more.

 A flash of bright light.
 Another flash of light.
-Something was bothering him, something was waking him up, something nagged him.
+Something was bothering him, something was waking him up, something was nagging him.
 Clémentin opened his eyes and, to his surprise, found himself in his very bed.

 It was broad afternoon.
 It was drizzling outside, yet the sun was out as well – a rare combination.
 Blinking fast through the remains of his sleep, Clémentin stared at his palms, then touched his face and, having sprung out of his bed, rushed to the mirror.
 A well-familiar reflection stared him back in the mirror.

-“You live, Clémentin, you live!” said the angel.
+“You live, Clémentin, you live!” laughed the angel.

 And then Clémentin realized he had just been born.